Chemical Processes for Energy Storage and Transformation

 Content and Methodology

 This lecture series will provide a comprehensive overview of the solutions chemistry offers in the fields of energy storage and transformation of CO2 into useful chemicals.
-Various chemical processes will be discussed and analysed, including the utilization of solar energy, hydrogen production and storage, and the catalytic conversion of CO2 into valuable products
+Various chemical processes will be discussed and analysed, including the utilisation of solar energy, hydrogen production and storage, and the catalytic conversion of CO2 into valuable products

 Recognition Transcript of records - ECTS